Azure/azure-sdk-for-net/sdk/storage/README.md

 - [Azure.Storage.Blobs][blobs] is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data that does not adhere to a particular data model or definition, such as text or binary data.

-- [Azure.Storage.Blobs.Batching][blobs_batching] allows you to batch multiple Azure Blob Storage operations in a single request.
+- [Azure.Storage.Blobs.Batch][blobs_batch] allows you to batch multiple Azure Blob Storage operations in a single request.

 - [Azure.Storage.Blobs.Cryptography][blobs_cryptography] supports client-side encryption for Azure Storage block blobs.